vmware/pyvmomi/README.rst

 to work but will not be actively supported.

 For example, version v6.0.0 is most compatible with vSphere 6.0, 5.5, 5.1 and
 5.0.
-Initial releases compatible with a version of vSphere will bare a naked version number of v6.0.0 indicating that version of pyVmomi was released simultaneously with the *GA* version of vSphere with the same version number.
+Initial releases compatible with a version of vSphere will bear a naked version number of v6.0.0 indicating that version of pyVmomi was released simultaneously with the *GA* version of vSphere with the same version number.